FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/web_copilot_ui/_index.md

     "title": "Transfer CFT user interface",
     "linkTitle": "Transfer CFT UI ",
     "weight": "110"
-}<span class="mc-variable suite_variables.TransferCFTName variable">Transfer CFT</span> features a web browser user interface that you can use to configure, track and manage transfers, and consult the  log.
+}{{< TransferCFT/transfercftname  >}} features a web browser user interface that you can use to configure, track and manage transfers, and consult the  log.
 The following sections describe the steps you must perform before you can start using this user interface.

 The Transfer CFT user interface requires secure SSL/TLS communication between the browser and the REST server, and for the REST API option to be enabled.
 If you performed a custom installation without these options, you must perform the following steps before connecting to the user interface.